 CKCS genome scanning project

-Researchers in Canada and the UK are pleased to announce that they have received the go-ahead to complete a full genome scan of the CKCS breed for syringomyelia.
+Researchers in Canada and the UK are midway through a groundbreaking project to complete a full genome scan of the CKCS breed to find the gene or genes responsible for syringomyelia.

 CKCS to get full genome scan